 After a career in the automotive industry and my first eye-opening travel experience in Japan, I started the years of preparation it would take to fulfill the promise I made to myself.
 I enrolled back into college after having dropped out twice before and began my long journey; years later I earned a Bachelor of Arts with a major in Japanese and International Studies.
 I came to fulfill my promise by learning the Japanese language, gaining much knowledge of Japan’s rich culture, and returning to Japan in the fall of 2015.
 I was able to experience Japan’s allure once again.
 I have a good grasp of the Japanese language and know a lot about the culture, which made the transition of living in Japan much easier and more enjoyable.
 But the valuable insight that these two trips showed me was that my true desire isn’t solely in traveling to Japan.
 My real aspiration was to go out and experience this vast world.
-I’ve been on many trips since graduating from college within the U.S., around Japan and other countries.
+I’ve been on many trips since graduating from college within the U.S., around Japan and to other countries.
+God willing – my new and very ambitious goal is to experience most of the world by the age of 50!
+Which includes a visit to all the world wonders, seven continents and many of the 195 countries our world houses.

-I invite you to journey with me as I make my transition from full-time wrench turner to nomad translator and ESL teacher.
+I invite you to journey with me as I make my transition from full-time wrench turner to Spanish and ESL teacher.
 I will be using this platform to share my world travel experiences in hopes of inspiring you to get out there and see the beauty in this world for yourself.
+Our God is an artist – and I continue to marvel at his many masterpieces.